UPenn-CIT599/final-project-team8_flights/README.md

 Prior to running the program, please ensure you have all required libraries and drivers outlined above in the project folder.

 The program is run from the main class.
-Upon running the main class, a graphical user interface window will open as shown in the figure below.
+Upon running the main class, a graphical user interface (GUI) window will open as shown in the figure below.

 <p align="center">
   <img width="318" height="240" src="https://github.com/UPenn-CIT599/final-project-team8_flights/blob/master/Capture0.PNG?raw=true">